devkimchi/GitHub-Repository-Scheduled-Merge/README.md

 ### Set up App Settings ###

-Once the app is deployed to Azure, add the configuration values below to App Settings, or `local.settings.json`.
+Once the app is deployed to Azure, add the configuration values below to App Settings.
+Alternatively, update `local.settings.json` to run the app on your local machine.

 * `Duration__Max`: The maximum duration is seven days in the format of `d.HH:mm:ss`, which is `7.00:00:00`.
 This is due to the limitation of Durable Functions.
 * `GitHub__AuthKey`: This is the basic authentication key.
 To get the basic authentication key, get a personal access token with your username and build the key.